 The Pew Research Center has been researching and recording social media usage for more than a decade.
-Business News Daily studied their research to learn more about older demographics on social platforms, and reached out to marketing professionals to see what kinds of success they've had engaging with older audiences on social media.
+Business News Daily studied Pew's research to learn more about older demographics' use of social platforms and reached out to marketing professionals to see the kind of success they've had in engaging with older audiences on social media.

 Many of the marketers we spoke with reported that Facebook was the most useful platform for reaching an older demographic.
-According to Pew, 62 percent of internet users ages 65 and older use Facebook, and 72 percent of 50 to 64-year-olds use Facebook as well.
+According to Pew, 62% of internet users ages 65 and older use Facebook, and 72% of 50- to 64-year-olds use it.
 Facebook has the highest number of users in these age ranges.

-Jake Tully, head of the creative department at TruckDrivingJobs.com, points out that many of these users prefer to share media from another source instead of posting something themselves.
+Jake Tully, head of the creative department at TruckDrivingJobs.com, pointed out that many of these users prefer to share media from another source instead of posting something themselves.

-"Rather than taking selfies or giving out information regarded as personal, these older users enjoy filling up their timelines sharing articles, photos and videos relating to their interests and do so quite frequently," Tully says.
+"Rather than taking selfies or giving out information regarded as personal, these older users enjoy filling up their timelines sharing articles, photos and videos relating to their interests, and do so quite frequently," Tully said.
 "With this in mind, we try to cultivate an online presence with news stories that may bring the opinionated people out of the shadows."

-Andrew D'Amours, co-founder of FlyTrippers, says that Facebook is the best platform because it gives businesses more credibility with older audiences as they see their younger friends and relatives interacting with posts.
+Andrew D'Amours, co-founder of Flytrippers, said Facebook is the best platform because it gives businesses more credibility with older audiences as they see their younger friends and relatives interacting with posts.

-To learn more about creating engaging posts on Facebook, read our Facebook guide for businesses.
+To learn more about creating engaging posts on Facebook, read our Facebook for Business Guide.

-Kevin Huhn, growth strategist and consultant at Hopes, Wishes and Dreams, says that it's not enough to know where your audience is.
-You should also consider the type of product you're promoting when you choose what social channel to use.
-He says that while Facebook is a good medium if you're promoting a personal product, business offers will see more success on LinkedIn.
+Kevin Huhn, growth strategist and consultant at Hopes, Wishes and Dreams, said it's not enough to know where your audience is; you should also consider the type of product you're promoting when you choose which social channel to use.
+While Facebook is a good platform for promoting personal products, LinkedIn is more successful for advertising business offers, he said.

-Some companies find success reaching older audiences on Twitter.
-Deborah Sweeney, CEO of MyCorporation.com, says her company connects with Gen X and baby boomers frequently, especially through relevant Twitter chats.
+Some companies find success in reaching older audiences on Twitter.
+Deborah Sweeney, CEO of MyCorporation, said her company connects with Gen Xers and baby boomers frequently, especially through relevant Twitter chats.
 According to Pew, fewer internet users are on Twitter than on some other social platforms, so you might not find as much success here as you would on Facebook, depending on your audience.
-Check out our Twitter for business guide for more tips on using this platform.
+Check out our Twitter for Business Guide for more tips on using this platform.

-Pinterest might be a good social media platform to focus on if women are part of your core buying demographic, says Laura Simis, inbound specialist of Coalmarch Productions.
-Pinterest also helps connect you with communities that share interests, Simis says.
+Pinterest might be a good social media platform to focus on if women are part of your core buying demographic, said Laura Simis, inbound specialist at Coalmarch Productions.
+Pinterest also helps connect you with communities that share interests, Simis said.
 This platform is entirely visual, so think about what types of photos or videos your business could post if you decide to look into Pinterest.
-Visit our Pinterest for business guide for more tips.
+Visit our Pinterest for Business Guide for more tips.